 Leslie Moonves, CBS Chairman and CEO eulogized Safer in 2016: “Morley was one of the most important journalists in any medium, ever.
 He broke ground in war reporting and made a name that will forever be synonymous with 60 Minutes.
 He was also a gentleman, a scholar, a great raconteur — all of those things and much more to generations of colleagues, his legion of friends, and his family, to whom all of us at CBS offer our sincerest condolences over the loss of one of CBS’ and journalism’s greatest treasures.”

 His non-combative, easygoing style, professionalism and life-long honorable conduct require no further elucidation.
-But it is noteworthy to observe, however, that it never occurred to Morley Safer to acquire a designer logo to sell his credentials to the public.
+But it is noteworthy to observe that it never occurred to Morley Safer to acquire a designer logo to market his credentials to the public.

 Among the many other tidbits in the 1989 Alterman interview with Moyers was this gem: